AncientLich/wmlxgettext-unoff/docs/source/enduser/usage.rst

     GUI for wesnoth tools (the code needed to 'paint the colors' must be not executed when wmlxgettext is launched from GUI)

-Finally there is a last option, that an end-used should **never** use:
+Finally there is a last option, that an end-user should **never** use:

   * ``--initialdomain=INIT_DOMAIN``: It tells the name of the current domain when no ``#textdomain`` still found in .cfg/.lua file.